Residents

 Tan Cittapālo was born and raised in the state of Maine.
 He first encountered Buddhism in 2011 during his gap year in Thailand.
 After reading Food for the Heart, Tan Cittapālo made his way to Abhayagiri, where he found a deep connection with the community and practice.
 Tan Cittapālo took full Bhikkhu ordination on August 25th, 2019, with Ajahn Pasanno as his preceptor.

-Tan Dhammavaro is currently in Washington.
+Tan Jotimanto is currently at the Pacific Hermitage in White Salmon, Washington.

 Tan Yasa